Leelu55/Articulus/README.md

 - [x] Skip Icon with text and ripple effect
 - [x] change appearance of SplashScreen (Text Articulus)
+- [x] use thumbnails/preview images for FlatList on start page using statically.io url with "?w=SMALLERWIDTH"

 #### Content Creation